deepgenerativemodels/notes/autoregressive/index.md

 where $$\theta^{(t+1)}$$ and $$\theta^{(t)}$$ are the parameters at iterations $$t+1$$ and $$t$$ respectively, and $$r_t$$ is the learning rate at iteration $$t$$.
 Typically, we only specify the initial learning rate $$r_1$$ and update the rate based on a schedule.
 [Variants](http://cs231n.github.io/optimization-1/) of stochastic gradient ascent, such as RMS prop and Adam, employ modified update rules that work slightly better in practice.

-From a practical standpoint, we must think about how to choose hyperparameters (such as the initial learning rate) and a stopping criteria for the gradient descent.
+From a practical standpoint, we must think about how to choose hyperparameters (such as the initial learning rate) and a stopping criterion for the gradient descent.
 For both these questions, we follow the standard practice in machine learning of monitoring the objective on a validation dataset.
 Consequently, we choose the hyperparameters with the best performance on the validation dataset and stop updating the parameters when the validation log-likelihoods cease to improve[^1].

 Now that we have a well-defined objective and optimization procedure, the only remaining task is to evaluate the objective in the context of an autoregressive generative model.
 To this end, we substitute the factorized joint distribution of an autoregressive model in the MLE objective to get